drsmb-co/drsmb-co.github.io/README.md

 - auto build action if `links.yml` is edited locally or manually in browser.
 - form based action for setting a new one from web interface both adding to `links.yml` and rebuilding

+automatically generates forwarding urls and QR codes with landing pages at qr/key